YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 Any empty portions of the screen will display the current Camera’s Background Color.

 #### Depth only
 If you want to draw a player’s gun without letting it get clipped inside the environment, set one Camera at Depth 0 to draw the environment, and another Camera at Depth 1 to draw the weapon alone.
 Set the weapon Camera’s Clear Flags to depth only.
 This will keep the graphical display of the environment on the screen, but discard all information about where each object exists in 3-D space.
 When the gun is drawn, the opaque parts will completely cover anything drawn, regardless of how close the gun is to the wall.

+> Depth value is from -100 to 100, [-100, 100].
+The highest value of deth for the camera view will be draw in the Game view.

 #### Don’t clear
 This mode does not clear either the color or the depth buffer